GitTrolls/medusa/docs/content/advanced/backend/plugins/overview.md

----
-description: 'Learn what Plugins are and how they are used in Medusa.
-Plugins are re-usable customizations that can be added to a Medusa server.'
----

 # Plugins

 In this document, you’ll get an overview of plugins in Medusa, where to find them, and how to install them.
 If you want to learn how to create a plugin, check out [this guide](create.md) instead.